ilkkao/setpixel.js/README.md

 $ npm start
 ```

-Then point browser to: [http://localhost:3000](http://localhost:3000)
+Then check the demos at: [http://localhost:3000](http://localhost:3000)

-## Start hacking
+## Your first demo

 1. Create a new sub directory under `/demos/` directory
-2. In that directory add `index.js` file
+2. In the new sub directory, add `index.js` file with the following contents
-3. Copy the following code to the `index.js` file

 ```javascript
 import { setPixel, rand, SCREEN_WIDTH, SCREEN_HEIGHT } from 'engine';